lammymy/RFM_Customer_Segmentation/README.md

 ### Project Overview
 RFM (Recency-Frequency-Monetary) is a widely used method for evaluating the value of customers based on important factors such as the most recent purchase time (Recency), purchase frequency (Frequency), and transaction value (Monetary).

 After obtaining the RFM indices, I will apply the KMeans algorithm - a powerful clustering algorithm - to segment customers into groups with similar characteristics.
+Finally, base on the results to evaluate the quality of segmentation.
 ### Data Sources
 The primary dataset used for this analysis is the "data.xlsx" file.
 # Tools